dph22/dph22.github.io/README.md

 ## Teaching

 !BEING UPDATED!

 **Invited Guest Lecture AI and Text to Image models in the course "Structures" led by Assistant Professor Markus Matthias Hudert**
-Aarhus University
-2023
+Department of Civil and Architectural Engineering, Aarhus University, Denmark 2023

 **Participation as Critic in the Final Project Demos and Presentations of the course "Aesthetic Programming" led by Associate Professor Winnie Soon**
-Aarhus University
-2022
+Department of Digital Design and Information Studies, Aarhus University, Denmark 2022

 **Participation as Critic in the Final Project Presentations of the course "Smart Cities" led by Associate Professor Christoph Raetzsch**
-Aarhus University
-2022
+Department of Media and Journalism Studies, Aarhus University, Denmark 2022

-**Invited Jury Member of the Committee for International MArch Programme** KU Leuven/Ghent BE
+**Invited Jury Member of the Committee for International MArch Programme** Faculty of Architecture, KU Leuven/Ghent, Belgium
 2019